Carthage/Carthage/README.md

   * [Nimble](http://github.com/Quick/Nimble)
   * Carthage's [own fork](https://github.com/Carthage/LlamaKit) of [LlamaKit](https://github.com/LlamaKit/LlamaKit)

-Once you've added [Commandant](https://github.com/Carthage/Commandant) as a dependency and ran `carthage update`, Carthage will look for a Cartfile, fetch those repositories for you and build the associated frameworks.
+Once you've added [Commandant](https://github.com/Carthage/Commandant) as a dependency and ran `carthage update`, Carthage will look for a Cartfile, fetch those repositories for you and build the associated frameworks that **you will have to drag yourself into your project**.
 You do not need the framework to have any spec file whatsoever.

 ## Supporting Carthage for your framework